How to Manage Work Life Balance while Navigating Ills and Chills by Good Health

 A convenient 5-day course to give you 24-hour support for ills and chills every day.
 Suitable for 6 years and older.

 In today’s fast-paced world, it’s easy to push through the ills and chills instead of slowing down.
-But by prioritizing immune health, planning ahead, and allowing yourself time to rest, you’ll recover faster and return to full strength more efficiently.
-Whether it’s managing stress, staying hydrated, nourishing your body, and choosing a natural immune support like Viralex® Attack Day & Night, every little step makes a difference.
+But by prioritising immune health, planning ahead, and allowing yourself time to rest, you’ll recover faster and return to full strength more efficiently.
+Whether it’s managing stress, staying hydrated, nourishing your body, or choosing a natural immune support like Viralex® Attack Day & Night, every little step makes a difference.
 So, listen to your body, adjust where needed, and remember—a well-supported immune system is the key to keeping up with life’s demands.

 Always read the label and follow the directions for use.
 Vitamin and mineral supplements should not replace a balanced diet.
 If symptoms persist see your healthcare professional.
 For more information contact our Naturopath on 0800 446 634 or visit www.goodhealth.co.nz Good Health, NZ, Auckland.